-In this Sesame Rice Salad, warm white rice is given tons of flavor with little effort through the addition of chopped cold cucumber, chives, lime juice, and sesame seeds.
+In this sesame rice side dish, warm white rice is given tons of flavor and freshness with very little effort through the addition of chopped cold cucumber, chives, lime juice, and sesame seeds.

 I really enjoy meals served hot but that have a cold refreshing component.
 Best of both worlds, something that is warm but won’t overheat you even in the middle of summer.

 I decided to come up with a rice recipe that involved this concept.
-This rice recipe takes basic white rice, served hot and steaming, and tops it with a cold, crunchy and refreshing mix of green.
+This rice recipe takes basic white rice, served hot and steaming, and tops it with a cold, crunchy and refreshing mix of cucumber, chives, lime, and sesame seeds.

 While the rice is cooking, toast the sesame seeds in a small dry sauce pan.
-Heat over medium until they are gently browned, about 5 minutes.
+Heat over medium until they are gently browned, about 3-5 minutes.
 Keep an eye on them, they can go from toasty to burned quickly if you don’t pay attention.
-Transfer to a small mixing bowl and mix in the cucumber, chives, lime juice, and the remaining kosher salt.
+Transfer to a small mixing bowl and mix in the cucumber, chives, lime juice, and the salt.

-This easy rice salad comes together in about 20 minutes.
+This easy rice side dish comes together in about 20 minutes.
 It’s super flavorful, thanks to the addition of cucumber, chives, sesame, and lime.

 - 1 cup long grain rice